Quick summary: When does male hair loss start?

 Genetics and family history

 One of the strongest predictors of male hair loss is your genetic makeup.
 If you have close relatives, especially on your mother’s side, who have experienced hair loss, the likelihood that you will develop similar hair loss patterns increases.
 This link is often tied to the sensitivity of hair follicles to dihydrotestosterone (DHT), a hormone that shortens the hair growth cycle and leads to thinner, weaker hair strands over time.
-Family history largely determines when hair loss will start and the specific pattern and speed of progression.
+Family history largely determines when hair loss begins and the specific pattern and rate of progression.

 Age